josephharrisonbraze/braze-docs/_docs/_partners/isv_partners/currents_integration.md

 - Required fields will never be removed.
   - What is considered "required" will be specified via documentation that we will likely want to auto-generate from our Avro schemas as the central source of truth.
 This will require us to annotate the Avro schema fields with some metadata, and a special script that can read that metadata to generate the documentation.

-## Error Handling and Retry Mechanism
+## Error handling and retry mechanism

 In the event of an error, Braze will queue and retry the request based on the HTTP return code received.